perfanalytics/pose2sim/Content/website/index.md

   # or simply: Pose2Sim.runAll()
   ```
 - Try the calibration tool by changing `calibration_type` to `calculate` instead of `convert` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) (more info [there](#calculate-from-scratch)).
-- Note that **Pose2Sim.markerAugmentation()** does not necessarily improve results--*in fact, results are worse half of the time.* You can choose to not run this command, and save an additional 1.3 GB by uninstalling tensorflow: `pip uninstall tensorflow`.
+- Note that **Pose2Sim.markerAugmentation()** does not necessarily improve results--*in fact, results are worse half of the time.* You can choose to not run this command, and save an additional 1.3 GB by uninstalling tensorflow: `uv pip uninstall tensorflow`.

 </br>